acsone/acsone.recipe.odoo.pydev/README.rst

 ==========

 This buildout  recipe is
-an extension to the fully featured recipe developed by Anybox `anybox.recipe.openerp
+an extension to the fully featured recipe developed by Anybox:
+`anybox.recipe.openerp
 <http://pythonhosted.org/anybox.recipe.openerp>`_.